Journalism Volunteer Projects in China

 - Placement Types:Print

-- Requirements:Volunteers should have fluent written and spoken English
+- Requirements:Volunteers should be 18 or over and have fluent written and spoken English

 - Role: To take part in a range of activities alongside local journalists at an English-language magazine

 - Accommodation: Shared volunteer apartments

 - What's included?
 Food, accommodation, transfers to and from our specified airport, transport to and from work where required, insurance, personal webpage, induction and orientation, 24/7 support

 - What's not included?
 Flights, visa costs, spending money

 - Length of placement: From 8 weeks

 If you are looking for an exciting, energetic backdrop to your Journalism placement then there's no better destination than China.
 Living and working in rapidly-developing cities will surely inspire you to root out some interesting stories!

 On our Print Journalism placements you will gain an insight into the workings of the media in a new cultural and political setting whilst also building up an impressive portfolio of work.
 Our voluntary Journalism internships in China will give you some fantastic work experience which will greatly enhance your job prospects in this competitive industry.

 Print Journalism Placements in China with Projects Abroad